 Definitions of terms used in this workshop.

 Geography is more important than ever to make sense of our changing world.
 This workshop lays the foundation for the geography content and pedagogical skills to assist you in teaching challenging lessons in your classroom.

-That case study follows the compelling story of Concha, a single mother of five, who had been living in a tar-paper shack in Ciudad Juarez, Mexico, just south of the US border.
+That case study follows the compelling story of Concha, a single mother of five, who had been living in a tar-paper shack in Ciudad Juárez, Mexico, just south of the U.S. border.
 Now working in a maquiladora, she previously spent her nights sneaking through the rattlesnake-infested desert smuggling cigarettes to sell in Hispanic bars in El Paso, Texas.
 Her illegal journey, and now her factory work, not only brings her across the border of two countries but across two geographical regions.
 We thus dramatically illustrate the concepts of regions, relative location, size, and scale, spatial variation and human-environmental interaction.

 This half hour provides a framework for inquiry-based teaching, introducing the five geographic skills of the inquiry process and associated teaching methodology through a case study of a NASA space shuttle mission.
-The commanding view of earth from space points out the benefits of shuttle- and satellite-gathered imagery that is employed in the accompanying classroom segment.
+The commanding view of Earth from space points out the benefits of shuttle- and satellite-gathered imagery that is employed in the accompanying classroom segment.
 In that segment, our teacher uses a new NASA-developed Mission Geography Inquiry lesson to help his students understand how geographic factors play a role in the shrinking of Russia's Aral Sea.